HenriArno/HenriArno.github.io/_pages/about.md

 Hosted by Prof. Stefan Feuerriegel
 `Sep 2025 – Dec 2025 · Munich, Germany`

-Research stay funded by an FWO long stay abroad grant.
+Research stay funded by a long stay abroad grant of the Research Foundation Flanders (FWO).
 Conducted methodological research in causal machine learning, resulting in the ICML 2026 paper *Rank-Learner: Orthogonal Ranking of Treatment Effects*.

 ---